gvwilson/sdxpy/src/interp/index.md

 Implement a `for` loop instruction that repeats instructions a certain number of times.
 Your implementation should allow users to specify a loop variable so that they know which iteration of the loop they're in.

+### Internal Checks {: .exercise}

+[%g defensive_programming "Defensive programming" %] is an approach to software development that starts from the assumption that people make mistakes and should therefore put checks in their code to catch "impossible" situations.
+These checks are typically implement as `assert` statements that check the state of the program as it executes, like those in our interpreter that checks the lengths of lists.

+1. What other assertions could we add to this code?

+2. How many of these checks can be implemented as [%g type_hint "type hints" %] instead?